-Originally from Minnesota, I earned a B.S. in Biomedical Engineering from the University of Wisconsin-Madison where I gained an appreciation for cheese curds and a tolerance for below-freezing temperatures.
+Originally from Minnesota, I earned a B.S. in Biomedical Engineering from the University of Wisconsin-Madison in 2015 where I gained an appreciation for cheese curds and a tolerance for below-freezing temperatures.

 From a young age I have been involved in the performing arts and developed a passion for creatively engaging audiences, whether that be from a stage or in a scientific talk.
-As a MIT Communication Lab Fellow, I coach students on communication best practices, and am the founding student editor of the MIT Graduate Admissions Blog.
+During my time at MIT, I trained as a MIT Communication Lab Fellow, coaching students on communication best practices, and was the founding student editor of the MIT Graduate Admissions Blog.